futurice/corona-simulations/README.md

 ## A word about architecture

-Corosim is designed as a fully static webpage.
+Corosim is designed as a fully static web app.
 Data is updated at build-time every 3 hours.
 Computation for the model occurs live in the browser.
-Benefits of these design choices:
+Benefits of these design choices include:
 - Immediate results.
 End users can tune parameters and action markers and see the results immediately.
 Users don't have to send a formal request to a silo "can you please run this simulation for us" and wait 1 week for the silo to produce a PDF describing results.
 - Infinitely scalable.
 This software will work just fine no matter how many simultaneous users you get.
 - Costs $0 to host.